Are you afraid of eating raw eggs? I was terrified the very first time I ate a raw egg, but I got over that fear when nothing bad happened.

 The protein in eggs are found in both the egg yolk and in the egg whites.

-Raw eggs were also added into Asian soups to add more texture and nutrition.
+Raw eggs were also added to Asian soups to add more texture as well as nutrition.

-Let's not forget that mayonnaise, Caesar salads, tiramisu, and egg nog were traditionally made with raw eggs!
+Let's not forget mayonnaise, Caesar salads, Tiramisu, and Eggnog were traditionally made with raw eggs!

-The question is who decided to make it a problem?
+The big question is who decided to make it a problem?

 It has been said that an egg white protein called avidin can block the nutrient biotin under certain circumstances.